Nattydread777/jobbridge-africa/JOBBRIDGE-AFRICA/DEPLOYMENT.md

 - Check Render logs: Dashboard → Your Service → Logs
 - Look for "SMTP verify failed" or "EAUTH" errors
 - Try setting `EMAIL_PORT=587` and `EMAIL_SECURE=false`
+- If Render blocks SMTP, add a SendGrid API key and prefer using SendGrid in production:
+  1. Create a SendGrid account (https://app.sendgrid.com)
+  2. Settings → API Keys → Create API Key → copy the key
+  3. Render Dashboard → Your Service → Environment → Add `SENDGRID_API_KEY` and paste the key
+  4. The backend prefers SendGrid in production automatically; check `GET /api/contact/health` for `using: "sendgrid"`

 ### MongoDB Connection Failed